atlaste/povray/README.md

 You need Visual Studio 2015, Community Edition will do just fine.
 Open the solution in Windows/vs10/povray.sln; select "Debug / x64" as configution and build.

+You'll find the DLL of pov.net in the distribution/api/pov.net folder.
+Note that while this DLL is a .NET library, a lot of code will be Native and therefore target dependent.

 The project "povclrtest" contains the example code you need to get started.

 This project is a WIP